What the hare said to the tortoise – a tale of communication skills

 The real challenge to effective communication however, doesn’t lie just in how fast or slow we speak, but in listening too.

 In reading Aesop’s fable, one has to question why the tortoise had to challenge the hare to a race in the first place?
-If the hare had the self-awareness to appreciate that his ridiculing of the tortoise was bullying (and hurting) him, perhaps there would have been no need for the race to take place?
+If the hare had the self-awareness to appreciate that its ridiculing of the tortoise was bullying (and hurting) him, perhaps there would have been no need for the race to take place?

 Similar Posts